 If you’re in Northern Ireland mobile phone operators will be required to take “reasonable steps” to help avoid customers being charged for accidental roaming because of receiving a signal from the Republic of Ireland.

 Mobile roaming charges will depend on your network – but most of the big networks have said they will continue to offer free roaming.

 The four main mobile operators - EE, O2, Three and Vodafone – have said they have no current plans to reintroduce roaming surcharges.
 If you’re on other networks, you should check with your phone company for any extra charges.

 The UK Government has passed a law to make sure operators continue to prevent your data roaming charges going beyond £45 per monthly billing period unless you actively choose to use more data.

 But you should check what your mobile network says about roaming before you travel abroad.

 Can I still travel with my pets between the UK and the EU?

-Yes, UK citizens can still take dogs, cats (and ferrets) to and from the EU.
-Pet passports for travel in the EU will be void once the implementation period ends on the 31 December 2020.
+Yes, UK citizens can still take dogs, cats and ferrets to and from the EU.
+Pet passports for travel in the EU are now no longer valid.
 Pet owners will need to contact their vets four months before any planned travel to the EU.